apache/druid/docs/data-management/cascading-reindexing.md

 ## Example

-The following example uses the `wikipedia` datasource and demonstrates a cascading reindexing supervisor with a partitioning rule and a deletion rule.
-Data older than 30 days is compacted into daily range-partitioned segments, and robot edits are deleted from data older than 90 days.
-The `skipOffsetFromLatest` setting skips the most recent day of data.
+The following example uses the `wikipedia` datasource and demonstrates a cascading reindexing supervisor with a partitioning rule and a deletion rule that does the following:

+- Data older than 30 days is compacted into daily range-partitioned segments.
+- Rows that have a `isRobot` column with a `true` value are deleted from data older than 90 days.
+- The `skipOffsetFromLatest` setting skips the most recent day of data.

 ```bash
 curl --location --request POST 'http://localhost:8081/druid/indexer/v1/supervisor' \